Louisiana Red Beans and Rice

 Spoon creamy beans and sausage over a bed of hot rice.
 Shower with chopped parsley and fresh spring onions for color, crunch, and brightness.

 A bowl of soup with a spoon in it.
-Save This
+Save It

 A bowl of soup with a spoon in it. | zetluna.com